wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 As well has operators has it's priority, it also has it's own asociativity.
 Left asociativity `infixl`, right asociativity `infixr` or none `infix`.

-Here you can see the Prelude operators definition.
+Here you can see the GHCi operators definition.

 ```haskell
 infixr 9 .